 - African Blackwood Conservation Project – helping to replenish African Blackwood in Tanzania.

-- The Mpingo Conservation Project – promoting the sustainable use of African Blackwood.
+- The Mpingo Conservation and Development Initiative – promoting the sustainable use of African Blackwood.

 - Tanzania tree strikes right note – BBC News.